15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 What Is Flatfish?

 This type of fish is also able to match their color with their surroundings, which makes them almost invisible to the eye.
-A flatfish would normally lie and wait patiently until a prey come near, that’s when they pounce and snap.
+A flatfish would normally lie and wait patiently until prey comes near, that’s when they pounce and snap.

 1. Brill